zmnbgd/100DaysOfSwift/README.md

 Swift have two more data types to store data called Float and Double.
 This is a Swift way to store data with fractional numbers: 3, 30, 300.
 Official Apple recommendation is always to use Double because it has highest accuracy.

+String interpolation

+String interoplation is a very simple thing, combining variables and constants inside a string.